GregValiant/GV-PostProcessors/README.md

     NOTE:  This does not generate a gcode file.
 	Goes through "fdmprinter.def.json" and retrieves all the settings and pastes them into the gcode file.
 If a comparison between two Cura versions is being made then it lists all the settings in each version and reports the differences between the two versions.
 This is what I use to update "AddCuraSettings".

-DisplayInfoOnLCD
+DisplayInfoOnLCD and DisplayInfoOnLCD_GV
 	Now included in Cura, it adds some info to the LCD and can bounce that information back to a print server like OctoPrint or PrintRun.
+The version with the GV extension has some minor changes in it that differ from the Cura version.

 EmulateMultiExtruder:
 	This allows a user to slice a file with a dual extruder printer active and then exchange the Tool Changes for PauseAtLayer and print the gcode on a single extruder printer.
 The user becomes the tool changer.
 This can get very old very fast but occasionally it's handy to have.